Christian Arroyo Player Props: Red Sox vs. Yankees

 Christian Arroyo At The Plate

-- Arroyo has eight doubles, two home runs and five walks while hitting .240.
+- Arroyo is batting .240 with nine doubles, two home runs and five walks.

-- Arroyo has picked up a hit in 17 of 33 games this season, with multiple hits six times.
+- Arroyo has reached base via a hit in 18 games this season (of 34 played), and had multiple hits in six of those games.

-- In 33 games played this year, he has homered in two of them.
+- In 34 games played this year, he has hit a homer in two of them.

-- In 27.3% of his games this year, Arroyo has picked up at least one RBI.
-In four of those games (12.1%) he recorded more than one RBI.
+- In 26.5% of his games this season, Arroyo has had at least one RBI.
+He's picked up more than one in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.